Khamti language

 Diorama and wax figures of Khamti people in Jawaharlal Nehru Museum, Itanagar.

-The Khamti language is a Southwestern Tai language spoken in Myanmar and India by the Khamti people.
-It is closely related to, and sometimes considered a dialect of Shan.
+The Khamti language is a Southwestern Tai language spoken in India and Myanmar by the Khamti people.
+It is closely related to the Shan language.

 Name

 Khamti has been variously rendered Hkamti, Khampti, Kam Ti, Kamti, Tai Kam Ti, Tai-Khamti, Khamti Shan, Khampti Shan, Khandi Shan, Hkampti Shan, and Khampti Sam (ခန္တီးရှမ်းလူမျိုး).
-The name Khamti means 'place of gold'.
+The name "Khamti" translates to "place of gold", from kham 'gold' and -ti 'place'.

 Demographics

 In Burma, Khamti is spoken by 3,500 near Myitkyina and by 4,500 in Putao District, Kachin State (both reported in 2000).
 In India, it is spoken by 5,000 in Assam and Arunachal Pradesh, in the Dikrong Valley, Narayanpur, and north bank of the Brahmaputra (reported in 2007).

 Three dialects of Khamti are known: North Burma Khamti, Assam Khamti, and Sinkaling Khamti.
 All speakers of Khamti are bilingual, largely in Assamese and Burmese.

 Possibly, there are also some Khamti in some parts of China (5,000 people).